Kyoko Hashimoto’s place-based jewellery practice makes visible the hidden substances that fuel economic growth.

 Aluminium has a fairly low melting point for metal, so initially we tried heat bonding aluminium to bauxite.
 We bought old aluminium window frames and alloy wheels from a tip.
 After chopping the aluminium into smaller size, we melted it within a simple homemade furnace using a gas lighter, steel cans and heat blocks.
 The molten aluminium was poured over bauxite pebbles to see how they would react.
-To our surprise, the pebble energetically resisted the molten aluminium and popped away like popcorn.
+To our surprise, the pebble energetically resisted the molten aluminium and bounced away like popcorn.
 We then steered our thinking towards possibilities for cold-connection.
-(Images of Experiment melting recycled aluminium using homemade furnace and Aluminium casting experiment with bauxite pisoliths)

 Back at the studio, Guy and I 3D scanned a piece of bauxite and designed a dove-tail for cold-connection with an aluminium sheet.
 We took bauxite samples to a stone mason for a water-jet cutting experiment.
 Unfortunately, this technique resulted in jagged broken edges, another setback.
 The pisolith structure of bauxite, its hard pebbles within a soft clay matrix, makes it difficult for blades and saws to cut the ore as they encounter different hardnesses.
 Bauxite is better cut with blunt saws at a very slow speed, constraining the ways we could shape the rock.
 Having gained a better understanding of bauxite and its limitations, we returned to the studio to develop new ideas for objects that show sensitivity to its natural characteristics, drawing influence from Shinto practices.